 The majority of AL communities have a flexible lease type which is month-to-month and you may choose to leave at anytime for any reason with a thirty day notice.
 Less common are AL’s that require a long commitment or you to buy-in similar to condominium

 Some communities only ask for the 1st month’s rent to move in while others have a community fee, administrative fee, or some such entrance fee.
 Additional costs can include: care fee’s, additional person fee, incontinence supplies, pet fee.

 Absolutely yes.
-While some think that medical facilities like skilled nursing facilities are best for people with memory impairment the truth is that they are incorrect.
-AL’s are the very best type of care for people diagnosed with Mild Cognitive Impairment (MCI), Early, mid, later stages of dementia, and Alzheimer’s because they offer a home environment that keeps everything familiar and common.
-Memory Care options in Assisted Living have a staff that is trained to assist and care for them and they can include such safety measures like a secured setting, controlled access, wanderguard system, delayed egress doors They even have special care programs designed specifically to help people with the challenges associated with memory impairment.
+While some incorrectly think that medical facilities like skilled nursing facilities are best for people with memory impairment, the honest truth is that Assisted Living communities would be much more appropriate.
+The proper type of Assisted Living would be one offering Memory Care (MC) because they offer the very best type of care for those diagnosed with Mild Cognitive Impairment (MCI), early, mid, later stages of dementia, other types of dementia, and Alzheimer’s.
+Memory care options in Assisted Living can offer a home environment that keeps everything familiar and common, house a staff that is trained to assist and provide the necessary services needed for memory care residents, and many have such safety measures including a secured setting, controlled access, wanderguard system, delayed egress doors, and more.
+They even have special care programs designed specifically to help people with the challenges associated with memory impairment.